Channel Estimation for Reconfigurable Intelligent Surface Aided Multi-User mmWave MIMO Systems: System Model

-It is worth noting that the above LS estimator in \eqref{eqLSestimator} requires $B\ge L$.
-Then, it causes intractable training overhead when the RIS is equipped with a large number of reflective elements.
-Therefore, it motivates us to investigate the efficient channel estimation schemes to reduce the training overhead.
+It is worth noting that the above LS estimator in \eqref{eqLSestimator} requires that $\bm V$ should be a full rank matrix, which implies $B\ge L$.
+Thus, it causes large training overhead when the RIS is equipped with a large number of reflective elements.
+This motivates us to investigate more efficient cascaded channel estimation schemes to reduce the training overhead.